moodlehq/moodle-plugin-ci/docs/TravisFileExplained.md

 # This is the language of our project.
 language: php

-# If using Behat, then this should be true due to an issue with Travis CI.
-# If not using Behat, recommended to use `sudo: false` as it is faster.
-sudo: true

-# Installs the required version of Firefox for Behat, an updated version
-# of PostgreSQL and extra APT packages.
+# Installs the updated version of PostgreSQL and extra APT packages.
 addons:
-  firefox: "47.0.1"
   postgresql: "9.4"

 # Ensure DB services are running.